Razvanip13/AI-and-Machine-Learning/README.md

 # Content
-Here are some of the assignments I had to implement for the course of Artificial Intelligence in the first year
+Here are some of the assignments I had to implement for the course of Artificial Intelligence in the second year of University

 Some of the projects contain: